wraineflores/ip/docs/README.md

 ### Feature - unmark

-Unmarks a task
+Unmarks the task

 ### Feature - todo

-Adds a task in the list if todo is not empty
+Adds a todo task in the list if todo is not empty

 ### Feature - deadline

-Adds a deadline in the list if it has a task and a date between a '/by'
+Adds a deadline task in the list if it has a task and a date (YYYY-MM-DD) between a '/by'

 ### Feature - event

-Adds an event in the list if it has a task and a date between a '/at'
+Adds an event task in the list if it has a task and a date (YYYY-MM-DD) between a '/at'

 ### Feature - list